migapipo/Robot/README.md

 3 - direction West

+# Extensibility
 Users can select a choice to interact with this application.
 This design makes this application extensible and increases the flexibility of this application.
 This design provides an easy way to upgrade or increase more functions of this application without changing the core part.

 For now, there are 2 options for users to choose:

 1. Create a new robot to start the game

 2. Exit the application